 No matter where you stay, most sites should remain within walking distance or a short commute on the local train.

-A few of the best places to stay in Dresden include:
+The best areas to stay in Dresden include:

-✔ Best area to stay for history buffs and sightseeing
+✔ Best area to stay in Dresden for history buffs and sightseeing

-Inner Altstadt provides access to the top things to see & do in Dresden.
+For first-time travellers, there’s no better choice for where to stay in Dresden than the Inner Altstadt.
+This stunning district provides access to many of the top things to see & do in Dresden.
 It’s home to the Dresden Armory and Zwinger.

 Altstadt is also where you’ll find Frauenkirche.
-An 18th-century Lutheran church that was nearly destroyed during the war, Frauenkirche is now one of the most visited attractions.
+An 18th-century Lutheran church that was nearly destroyed during the war, Frauenkirche is now one of the most visited attractions in Dresden and one of the city’s most beautiful buildings.

 During the Soviet era, East Germany refused to restore the church or many of the other damaged buildings.
 Luckily, restoration work was completed in the past several decades.
 You can now tour the church and the other historic sites.